spack/spack/lib/spack/docs/configuration.rst

    a common spack instance).

 3. **user**: Stored in the home directory: ``~/.spack/``.
-These settings affect all instances of Spack and take the highest precedence.
+These settings affect all instances of Spack and normally take the highest precedence.

+4. **custom**: Directories dynamically added to Spack using the global argument, ``--config``.
+These settings only affect the current invocation of Spack, but supersede all permenant settings.
+If multiple directories are specified the latter arguments take higher precedence.

 Each configuration directory may contain several configuration files, such as ``config.yaml``, ``compilers.yaml``, or ``mirrors.yaml``.
 When